Dinesh124567/sudoku-solve-using-swing/README.md

 So , this algorithm might takes a little more time to solve with more than one solution.

-To get this thing work and to use it, just execute and run the "Evening.java" file, and then the swing window (frame ) is displayed with two buttons below it, and there you go!
+To get this thing work and to use it, just execute and run the "Eventing.java" file, and then the swing window (frame ) is displayed with two buttons below it, and there you go!